-For the next instalment of my alphabetical journey through the National Photography Collection you get two ‘j’s for the price of one as I consider the work of one of the legendary figures of Fleet Street – James Jarché.
+For the next instalment of my alphabetical journey through our collection, you get two ‘j’s for the price of one as I consider the work of one of the legendary figures of Fleet Street—James Jarché.

 James (Jimmy) Jarché was a pioneer of modern press photography.
 He photographed hundreds of historic events and his sitters included, among many others, such diverse subjects as Winston Churchill, Dr Crippen and Albert Einstein.

 His first photographs were published before the First World War, yet he was still hard at work in the late 1950s when a new breed of ‘Young Meteors’ such as David Bailey and Don McCullin were changing the nature of photojournalism.